nathanfarlow/ocaml-quirc/README.md

 # ocaml-quirc

 OCaml bindings for [quirc](https://github.com/dlbeer/quirc).
-Now you can decode QR codes in OCaml 🐪
+Now you can extract and decode QR codes in OCaml 🐪

 ## Usage
 See [lib/quirc.mli](lib/quirc.mli) for the API